kode4food/welsh/README.md

 `.then(onFulfilled?:Function, onRejected?:Function)` - In the case of a Promise, creates a Promise whose value depends on its parent.
 In the case of a Deferred, adds an onFulfilled and/or onRejected handler to the dispatch chain.

+`.done(onFulfilled?:Function, onRejected?:Function)` - Like `then()` but doesn't return a new Promise or Deferred.
+Also, any uncaught exceptions inside one of its callbacks will be thrown uncaught on the next clock tick.

 `.catch(onRejected?:Function)` - Same as 'then' except that only an `onRejected` callback is provided.

 `.finally(onFinally?:Function)` - Will call the onFinally callback when the parent Promise or Deferred is either fulfilled or rejected.
 Will not interrupt or modify further processing.